MuhammadBilal848/Docker-Practice/README.md

 sudo docker rmi image_id --force
 ```

-⦾ Create and run a Docker container using Image ID / Image Name
+⦾ Create and run a Docker container using Image ID & Change Port
 ```
 docker run -d -p (this port name could be the same or you can change it)port:port --name container_name image_id
 ```